Skip to main content

 Transient

-You will need to set the Max Time Steps, Max Physical Time, and Max Inner Iterations.
+You will need to set the Max Time Steps and Max Physical Time.
+For implicit time integration simulations, you will also need to set Max Inner Iterations.
 Then define Conditions or Inner Iteration Conditions depending on the details of your simulation.

 You can add additional conditions by clicking + Add Stopping Condition.